 You can discuss any concerns you have with your Health Visitor, childcare provider e.g. childminder, nursery or your child’s school.
 They can give you ideas on how to support your child’s speech, language and communication.
 They can also include your child in a speech therapy group if there is one taking place at the nursery or school, or offer advice on possible training courses you can go on to help your child.

-Speech and language therapy in Hounslow is an open referral service so anyone with concerns can refer - find out more about the service here.
+Speech and language therapy in Hounslow is an open referral service so anyone with concerns can refer.

 Speech and Language Therapists work with children who have speech and language or communication difficulties